 As an Amazon Associate, GrowJourney earns from qualifying purchases.
 Read more: terms of service.

-Learn about organic pest control for your kale and brassica plants if you’re tired of your insects getting more food from your garden than you do.
+Learn about organic pest control for your kale and other brassica plants if you’re tired of insects getting more food from your garden than you do!

 Last updated: May 6, 2019

-Our edible organic landscape is a brassica-producing machine for 3 out of 4 seasons of the year (our summers are too hot to grow brassicas).
+Our edible organic landscape is a brassica-producing machine for three out of four seasons of the year.
+(Our summers are too hot to grow brassicas.)
+If you’d like to get tips and tricks we use to harvest kale from the same plants all season long, this video will be help:

 In case you don’t know, brassicas are a genus of plant that produce a huge number of the veggies you see on your dinner table: kale, cabbage, Brussels sprouts, kohlrabi, broccoli, turnips, radishes, rutabagas, bok choy, turnips, mustards, and more.